GM-Consult-Pty-Ltd/text_indexing/README.md

 * `Pt` is an alias for `int`, used to denote the position of a `Term` in `SourceText` indexed object (the term position); and
 * `TermPositions` is an alias for `List<Pt>`, an ordered `Set` of unique zero-based `Term` positions in `SourceText`, sorted in ascending order.

+### InvertedPositionalZoneIndex Interface

+The `` is an interface that exposes methods for working with an inverted, positional zoned index on a collection of documents:
+* `getDictionary` Asynchronously retrieves a `Dictionary` for a collection of `Term`s from a `Dictionary` repository;
+* `upsertDictionary ` inserts entries into a `Dictionary` repository, overwriting any existing entries;
+* `getPostings` asynchronously retrieves `Postings` for a collection of `Term`s from a `Postings` repository; and
+* `upsertPostings` inserts entries into a `Postings` repository,  overwriting any existing entries.

 ### TextIndexer Interface

 The text indexing classes (indexers) in this library implement `TextIndexer`, an interface intended for information retrieval software applications.
 The design of the `TextIndexer` interface is consistent with [information retrieval theory](https://nlp.stanford.edu/IR-book/pdf/irbookonlinereading.pdf) and is intended to construct and/or maintain two artifacts:
 * a hashmap with the vocabulary as key and the document frequency as the values (the `dictionary`); and
 * another hashmap with the vocabulary as key and the postings lists for the linked `documents` as values (the `postings`).

 The dictionary and postings can be asynchronous data sources or in-memory hashmaps.
-The `TextIndexer` reads and writes to/from these artifacts using the `TextIndexer.loadTerms`, `TextIndexer.upsertDictionary`, `TextIndexer.loadTermPostings` and `TextIndexer.upsertTermPostings` asynchronous methods.
+The `TextIndexer` reads and writes to/from these artifacts using the `TextIndexer.index`.

 Text or documents can be indexed by calling the following methods:

-* The `TextIndexer.indexJson` method indexes the fields in a `JSON` document, returning the `Postings` for the document.
-The postings are also emitted by `TextIndexer.postingsStream`.
+* `TextIndexer.indexJson` indexes the fields in a `JSON` document;
-* The `TextIndexer.index` method indexes text from a text document, returning the `Postings` for the document.
-The postings are also emitted by `TextIndexer.postingsStream`.
+* `TextIndexer.indexText` indexes text from a text document.
 * The `TextIndexer.indexCollection` method indexes text from a collection of `JSON `documents, emitting the `Postings` for each document in the `TextIndexer.postingsStream`.

 The `TextIndexer.emit` method is called by `TextIndexer.index`, and adds an event to the `postingsStream`.